tidepool-org/data-science-handbook/instructions/pull-request-process.md

 reviewing code.

 ## Author Checklist
-Before submitting a pul request, consider:
+Before submitting a pull request, consider:

   * Can the reviewer move quickly?